These shampoos are usually used on wet hair. But many people wonder: Can you use purple shampoo on dry hair?

 - Apply some conditioner or a deep conditioning mask to help counter the dryness that may be caused by purple shampoo.

-How Long Should You Leave The Purple Shampoo in Your Dry Hair?
+How Long To Leave Purple Shampoo On Dry Hair

 Above, we told you that you could leave the purple shampoo on your dry hair for 5 to 30 minutes.
 However, that depends on the condition of your hair.